okuvshynov/rlscout/README.md

 [+] random rollout becomes expensive.
 Do we improve that OR move back to value model?
 Improve for now [ ] use all 8 symmetries to pick alpha-beta move or at least check how different are they [ ] multi-GPU instances were crashing last time
+[ ] pass seed to rlslib library at init

 [+] we are not cleaning up database.
 ```